amorphousai/solidity-challenge/README.md

 Design and code a contract for ETHPool, take all the assumptions you need to move forward.

-You can use any development tools you prefer: Hardhat, Truffle, Brownie, Solidity, Vyper.
+You can use any development tools you prefer: Foundry (preferred), Hardhat, Truffle, Brownie, Solidity, Vyper.

 Useful resources: